nvmwhoiam/match-memory-game/README.md

 - Matched pairs are marked and cannot be flipped again
 - The game detects when all pairs are matched and displays a win message

-## Customization

-You can customize the game by modifying the constants in `script.js`:

 ```javascript
 const cardCount = 10;        // Number of color pairs
 const pairsPerValue = 2;     // Cards per color (always 2 for pairs)